guiglass/LUXOR/apssdk_part1.md

   </a>
 </p>

+**TLDR**
+It is possible to build avatars using .fbx files, or by using the auto avatar builder for building avatars using .blend files containing a model with a standard skeleton.

 **Installing the ASP SDK into a new Unity project**

 Download [Unity 2019.4](https://unity3d.com/unity/whats-new/2019.4.16)
  - Unity 2020 is not supported!